What is the course about?

 What will we cover?

-The virtual walks will follow a consecutive chronological pattern, one decade at a time.
-Each walk will focus on particular theme for a particular decade. the topics will will include issues such as immigration, housing, social reformers, the First World War, suffragettes, overcoming community divides.
+The walks will follow a consecutive chronological pattern, one decade at a time.
+Each walk will focus on particular theme for a particular decade.
+The topics will include issues such as immigration, housing, social reformers, the First World War, suffragettes, overcoming community divides.
 Where relevant we will use extracts from contemporary writers, both fiction and non-fiction.

 What will I achieve?